 We've included some in depth buying advice at the end of this guide, with common questions answered by our expert team of writers in case you're buying for the first time or just want to know more.
 If you’d rather get to our top choices, keep scrolling.

 Best cheap acoustic guitars: MusicRadar's choice

 Best cheap acoustic guitars: Product guide

 With a look that references Epiphone’s storied history in acoustic guitar design, the J-200 EC (formerly known as the J-200 SCE) is a premium acoustic-electric without the accompanying price tag.
 There is no other conclusion to be drawn.
 In terms of feel, tone, and looks, it is the real deal, delivering all but flawless performance, with huge jumbo tones that really fill the mix when strumming.

 During our tests we found the acoustic voice to be exceptional.
 The playability was such that the J-200 ECE presented severe difficulties in calling time and putting it back in the case.
 It sounds phenomenal particularly when strummed, delivering a solid, warm foundation in the low end and articulate highs.

 The Ed Sheeran-favoured Little Martin does feel a little industrial, but from the first strum, its more conventional spruce-top voice has us captivated.
-If you're a classic Martin fan, this is just miniaturised with a lovely crisp-edged voice.
+If you're a classic Martin fan, this is just miniaturized with a lovely crisp-edged voice.
 Its conventional sound perhaps leads us to traditional 'American' fingerstyle, and its pushy voice would certainly be heard above bigger guitars, both in an ensemble or a recording.